29 Mar Chapter 11. Overcoming Our Egos

 Parables are able to provoke that “aha” experience we get when we arrive at (‘turn’ toward) an answer on our own.
-5 That is why, in this book on the Lord’s Prayer that you are reading, our goal is to inspire as many questions as answers — so that every reader can begin to discover new answers on their own.
+5 That is why in The Lord’s Prayer for Daily Life, my goal is to inspire as many questions as answers — so that every reader can begin to discover new answers on their own.
 The whole reason why self—help books so often fail is that they steal the “aha” from us.

-For centuries, we have been reading the parable of Jesus Christ as a plain spoken story, instead of one that is rife with mysteries8 and hidden treasures.
-9 Few of us search beyond Jesus’s literal crucifixion to discover its larger symbolic meaning: that we must place our egos on the cross and allow them to perish in order find a true life with the Father.
+For centuries, we have been reading the parable of Jesus Christ as a plain spoken story, instead of one that is rife with mysteries 8 and hidden treasures.
+9 Few of us search beyond Jesus’s literal crucifixion to discover its larger symbolic meaning: that we must place our egos on the cross and allow them to perish in order find the greater life of the Spirit.
 That Jesus wanted us to view his crucifixion as a metaphor seems obvious.
 Why else would he say that we must pick up and carry our own crosses, if we are to have any part of the kingdom he is entering?
 10

 The tenacity with which we cling to our egos regardless of the consequences is illustrated in the Gospel of Matthew, when Jesus is described as driving out “foul spirits” from two men.
-These spirits will do anything to survive, and (since they must leave their current hosts) beg to be driven into a drove of pigs.
+These spirits will do anything to survive, and (since they must leave their current hosts) beg to be driven into a herd of pigs.
 Jesus grants their request, but shortly after they enter the animals, the swine rush down into the sea to drown.
 11

-We, too, often choose drowning (i.e. dying in sin), 12 rather than let go of our egos to pick up a new life in Christ.
+We, too, often choose drowning (i.e. dying in sin), 12 rather than let go of our egos to pick up a new life in Christ, our spiritual self.
 Weak in faith, we don’t quite believe that a life of joy and unexpected riches is waiting for us today in the living hour.
 Be of good cheer, Jesus says, for I have conquered the world.
 13 And, happy we should be — for by laying down his life (as his ego would have it) to pick up a fuller life with the Father, 14 Jesus has delivered himself from evil (the ego’s tomb), 15 and unlocked the kingdom that is the inheritance of each one of us, as God’s children.